 By Paul Chai

 The Central Coast, an hour north of Sydney, is a favourite weekend destination for tourists and locals alike.
-Known for its beautiful harbour setting, lovely beaches, pretty local villages, boutique hotels, stunning coastal terrain, great shopping and lush national parks, Central Coast makes for a perfect holiday.
-There are several popular beach towns here, including Avoca, Hardys Bay and Terrigal, and one of Australia's premier luxury lodges, Pretty Beach House.
+Known for its beautiful harbour setting, lovely beaches, pretty local villages, boutique hotels, stunning coastal terrain, great shopping and lush national parks, the Central Coast makes for a perfect holiday.
+There are several popular beach towns here, including Avoca, Terrigal and The Entrance, as well as one of Australia's premier luxury lodges, Pretty Beach House.

 - Sample the seasonal menu at Bells at Killcare